Latest update: 16 December 2024

 The most popular bar is definitely the Barrier Reef Sports Bar (Google Maps location).
 From 9 pm, it fills up, and the party begins.
 Dancing to old hits, reggae, bubbling, salsa, and top 40.
 Be on time too, because on Caye Caulker there is no club you can go after the bars close.

 Do you want to eat pizza?
-Then you can eat pizza.
+You can.
 Do you want Chinese food?
-Then you can eat Chinese.
+You can.
 Do you want to eat burgers?
-Then you can eat burgers.
+No problem.
 Caye Caulker has everything your stomach could desire, but unfortunately, not of high quality in my experience.
 There are plenty of options, but it’s all soulless.
 I’m a fan of the street food stall with pupusas (like an arepa or flat bread) next to the basketball court and the fry jacks from Jenny’s (Google Maps location) just down the street from Bella’s Backpackers.

 Of course, nothing is produced on the island, so everything is imported.
 But the lobster is fresh!
 The lobster season runs from June to mid-February, and the fishermen take that deadline seriously.
 So if you come to Caye Caulker in June, you might experience the season’s opening.
 The Lobster Fest is supposed to be a big happening.